vaibhavCodian/Polymathic-Cognition-Constructs/TECH/software_development/go_lang/ go_fiber_react_glassmorphic_construct.prmt.md

     *   Integrate seamlessly with **MySQL** for relational data storage.
     *   Implement best practices for data modeling, querying, and transaction management for both databases.
     *   Ensure robust error handling, logging, and configuration management within the Fiber application.
+    * Build A application with a clean and local-only module structure.

+        * Do not use `github.com/...`, `npmjs.com/...`, `pypi.org/...`, or other platform-specific module paths.
+        * Use a local or generic module/package name like `myapp`, `local.module`, or relative imports.
+        * Make sure the structure, imports, and configuration are portable and self-contained.

 2.  **Containerization & Orchestration:**
     *   Write optimized `Dockerfiles` for each Go (Fiber) service and the React-Redux frontend.